-- Within your tenancy, a suitably pre-configured compartment must already exist in each region in which you want to create and deploy clusters.
-The compartment must contain the necessary network resources already configured (VCN, subnets, internet gateway, route table, security lists).
+- Within your tenancy, a suitably pre-configured compartment must already exist.
+The compartment must contain the necessary network resources (VCN, subnets, internet gateway, route table, security lists) already configured in each region in which you want to create and deploy clusters.
 For example, to create a highly available cluster spanning three availability domains, the VCN must include three subnets in different availability domains for node pools, and two further subnets for load balancers.
 See Network Resource Configuration for Cluster Creation and Deployment.

 - Within the root compartment of your tenancy, a policy statement (

 allow service OKE to manage all-resources in tenancy) must be defined to give Container Engine for Kubernetes access to resources in the tenancy.
 See Create Policy for Container Engine for Kubernetes (Required)

 To create and/or manage clusters, you must belong to one of the following: